scottescue/dropwizard-entitymanager/index.md

 }
 ```

-This will create a new [managed](http://www.dropwizard.io/0.9.1/docs/manual/core.html#man-core-managed) connection pool
-to the database, a [health check](http://www.dropwizard.io/0.9.1/docs/manual/core.html#man-core-healthchecks) for
+This will create a new managed connection pool to the database, a health check for connectivity to the database, and
-connectivity to the database, and a new `EntityManagerFactory` as well as a thread-safe `EntityManager` instance for
-you to use in your classes.
+a new `EntityManagerFactory` as well as a thread-safe `EntityManager` instance for you to use in your classes.

 # Usage

 ## Container Managed PersistenceContext
 The shared `EntityManager` obtained from your `EntityManagerBundle` works with the `@UnitOfWork` annotation from the
-[dropwizard-hibernate](http://www.dropwizard.io/0.9.2/docs/manual/hibernate.html) module.
-The `@UnitOfWork` annotation
-may be applied to resource methods to create a container managed `PersistenceContext`.
-This gives you the ability to
+Dropwizard Hibernate module.
+The `@UnitOfWork` annotation may be applied to resource methods to create a container
-declaratively scope transaction boundaries.
-The annotation _must_ be present on any resource method that either
+managed `PersistenceContext`.
+This gives you the ability to declaratively scope transaction boundaries.
+The
-directly or indirectly uses the shared `EntityManager`.
+annotation _must_ be present on any resource method that either directly or indirectly uses the shared `EntityManager`.

 ```java
 @POST